cmccurley22/data-science-S2023/challenges/c04-gapminder-assignment.md

 **Observations**:

 - Kuwait is an outlier in both years
-- All of the countries’ mean gdpPercap increased
+- All of the countries’ median gdpPercap increased
 - There are still a few points in the boxplot from the Americas that aren’t counted as outliers by the scale I used
 - The Oceania data is still generally pretty hard to read (fewer